In this lab we are going to introduce the Python programming language that we are going to use to program our Raspberry Pi projects.

 The Raspberry Pi (RPi) is a credit card-sized computer that is relatively low cost, and has been used for a wide variety of projects.
 Many people have used RPis to be their media centre, and nearly as many have developed game consoles, which run emulators of old gaming systems and arcade machines (e.g. Sega Genesis, Atari 2600, Nintendo 64).
 There are many other projects.

-The RPi has its operating system on a MicroSD card, that is plugged into your device, called Raspbian.
+The RPi runs a Linux distribution called Raspbian.
 Raspbian is a scaled down version of Debian Linux, built for the ARM architecture and including some useful packages.
 In most cases the operating system (OS) is loaded from the microSD card, but in the lab we load the OS over the network.

 Python programming language

 Python is a simple to learn yet powerful programming language that was conceived in the late 1980s and nowadays is a widely used programming language backed with a huge community.
 There are hundreds of modules that can be used for free for almost anything you might need to do.
 And YES, you can write and run python in the Raspberry Pi, and there are modules that allow us to interact with the GPIO ports, the camera, etc.

 To get started, obtain a Raspberry Pi kit.
 The contents of the RPi kit include an RPi, an Ethernet cable, a multimeter, and various wires and components.